5. Command line interface

 5.1.8.
 Moving the queue files

 If you need to move the queued message files (for example from one MTA to another) it is important to first “unload” them.
-If you want to move the entire queue, the easiest way is to simply shut down the server process.
+If you want to move the entire queue, the easiest way is to simply shut down the server process and use the hqfmove tool.
 To move specific messages, it is recommended to use the queue unload command, filtered by the conditions described above.

 • --partial match a queued message, even if only one of its recipients matches